Kenny Adams: Boxing career

 Adams grew up with 5 brothers and 4 sisters.
 He first became interested in boxing when he was 5 or 6, and he admits to always fighting as a little kid.
-Adams is on record saying that he had a reputation although he was small in stature, he packed quick hands and was brave.
+Adams is on record as saying that he had a reputation although he was small in stature, he packed quick hands and was brave.
 He also learned how to curse at a very young age from being around people in the pub where he grew up.
-Once as a kid in gym class, Adams knocked an older boy out that outweighed him by over one-hundred pounds.
+Once as a kid in gym class, Adams knocked an older boy out that outweighed him by over one hundred pounds.

 Adams never had a trainer, having his first amateur fight at the age of 12 at a weight of 95 pounds.
 He had a successful amateur career, winning all Army and Service championships, as well as the East Coast & Florida AU’s titles fighting at Flyweight and Bantamweight.
 He was nicknamed “Little Sugar” as his good friend Ray Owens, who was a 1964 Olympic alternate, was known as “Big Sugar” both in homage to the great Sugar Ray Robinson.

 By 17 years old he was in the army and continued to box, but never elected to turn professional.
-When was 26 years old, he was offered a pro contract.
+When he was 26 years old, he was offered a pro contract.
 He considered it, but came to the conclusion that he only boxed for the love of the sport – never for the money.
 Adams fought in over 200 bouts as an amateur.

-Adams considers Carlton Brooks, Pat Nappi, Barron Walker, Bernie Callahan and Thomas Boudion as his boxing teachers.
+Adams considered Carlton Brooks, Pat Nappi, Barron Walker, Bernie Callahan and Thomas Boudion as his boxing teachers.